Architecture of the Song dynasty: Temples

 Apart from stimulating the development of urban areas, temples and religious buildings featured a number of unique aesthetic and structural features.
-The Temple of the Saintly Mother (圣母殿) and the Hall of Sacrifice of the Jin Temple (晋祠), located in a southeastern suburb of Taiyuan City, Shanxi province, are extant examples of early Song architecture.
+One prominent example is the Mani Hall (摩尼殿) of Longxing Temple (隆兴寺) which was constructed in the 4th year of the Huangyou Period of the Song dynasty (AD 1052).
+The hall was built on a 1.2-metre (3 ft 11 in) high brick and stone platform.
+The dimension is seven Jians by seven (33.29m by 27.12m), covering over 1,400 square metres (15,000 sq ft).
+The East Asian hip-and-gable roof style was used here with two levels of eaves.
+The floor plan appeared to be almost a regular square but was added with one Baosha (simplified Chinese: 抱厦; traditional Chinese: 抱廈, a smaller and lower structure protruding from the main building) on each of the four sides.
+This combination of square layout, Baosha, and the roof style gave the building a unique exterior appearance, complicated and magnificent.
+The structural system of Mani Hall was derived from Yingzao Fashi.
+The Dougongs drew particular attention from researchers with there large quantity and various styles.
+The complicated roof was supported by 127 Dougongs, which can be categorized into over 20 styles.
+For example, the Dougongs supporting the lower eaves are 1.2m in height, equivalent to 1/3 of the column height.
+Dougongs of such dimensions are typical Song style and can not be found in the Ming or Qing style buildings.As another example, the Temple of the Saintly Mother (圣母殿) and the Hall of Sacrifice of the Jin Temple (晋祠), located in a southeastern suburb of Taiyuan City, Shanxi province, are extant examples of early Song architecture.
 The Temple of the Saintly Mother is the main building of the Jin Temple, first built in the period between 1023 and 1032 and renovated in 1102.
 It has a double-eaved roof with nine ridges, and two dragon-heads with wide-open jaws biting the ends of the main ridge.
 The roof is supported by massive dougong brackets corresponding to drawings in Yingzao Fashi.
 The eaves of the Temple of the Saintly Mother curve upward slightly at each end, a characteristic of Song architecture.
 The columns of the façade, decorated with dragons that coil around the shafts, become progressively taller with increasing distance to either side of the central pair.
 The building has a porch around it, the sole example of such a structure; another unique feature of the site is a cross-shaped bridge that leads to the Goddess Temple.